RoyNisimov/AsymmetricEncryption/README.md

 0------------------------------------------

 Given only one of those points it's impossible to find m.
-However, given k points you can always find m again.
+However, given t points you can always find m again.

 let's say that we got both points (1, 7) and (6, 27).
 slope = (27 - 7) / (6 - 1) = 20 / 5 = 4